 The best thing you can do for your business and your market is to talk to your customers like they matter.
 Like they’re people.

 Chances are good that you’re in a niche where people have problems.
 Help them solve those problems.
 Be cool to them.
 Not that I didn’t say “don’t sell.”
-I like how this website with horse gifts is giving me a chance to grab a discount if I don’t buy any stuff.
+I like how this horse gift website is giving me a chance to grab a discount if I don’t buy any stuff.
 Who doesn’t like a discount, right?

 Just remember that you’re selling to other humans.
 You’re not tricking anyone into doing anything with your slick phrasing.
 You’re just giving them the “uh-oh” feelings.
 Tell them what you’ve got.
 Tell it how it can help them.
 Tell them why you stand behind it and offer them the chance to get it.